Upgrade and/or Migrate Posit Team — Overview

 These procedures describe how to conduct a migration or upgrade of the Posit products (Posit Package Manager, Posit Workbench, and Posit Connect).
 Upgrade of the Linux operating system (OS) is also considered.

-If you are currently running a supported product version and only need to upgrade that product, refer to the product upgrade instructions in the administrator guide for Package Manager Upgrade, Workbench Upgrade, and Connect Upgrade.
+If you are currently running a supported product version and only need to upgrade that product, refer to the product upgrade instructions:

 If you are upgrading from an unsupported product version, changing servers, and/or changing the Linux OS, follow these procedures.

 • These procedures directly address single-server installations for each product.
-These procedures can be used as a basis for developing an upgrade plan for high availability deployments, or configurations that are deployed in / integrate with external clusters.
+Use these procedures as a basis for developing an upgrade plan for high availability deployments, or configurations that deploy in / integrate with external clusters.

 • Out of scope:

-• Architecture changes are out of scope of these procedures and should be considered as separate efforts following successful OS and product upgrade.
+• Architecture changes are out of scope of these procedures.
+Consider architecture changes as separate efforts following successful OS and product upgrade.

-• Upgrades to supporting infrastructure, such as the Postgres product database, are out of scope.
+• Upgrades to supporting infrastructure, such as the PostgreSQL product database, are out of scope.

 • Database administration and Linux administration tasks are out of scope for Posit support.

 These procedures stand up a net-new Posit Team environment (Package Manager, Workbench, and Connect) in isolation from the existing production deployment.
 This method brings all three products up to date in a two-phased approach.
-If upgrading the OS, Python and R packages in the production environment will be affected.
+Upgrading the OS affects Python and R packages in the production environment.
 Perform work on dedicated staging servers so that the production environment remains isolated while confirming package compatibility under the new OS.

-Package Manager is installed first so that it can be configured as the default repository source for both Workbench and Connect.
-If you do not have a professional version of Package Manager, we recommend configuring Workbench and/or Connect to use Posit Public Package Manager.
+Package Manager is installed first to configure it as the default repository source for both Workbench and Connect.
+If you don’t have a professional version of Package Manager, we recommend configuring Workbench and/or Connect to use Posit Public Package Manager.
 In either case, Package Manager provides precompiled Linux binaries for packages, which accelerates package library rebuilds and avoids many package installation issues due to missing system dependencies.

 This two-phased approach is:

-1. Phase 1 — Stand up and configure a new Posit Team environment in a separate staging environment:
+Phase 1.
+Stand up and configure a new Posit Team environment in a separate staging environment:

-An in-place upgrade of the Linux OS is generally not recommended.
+An in-place upgrade of the Linux OS isn’t recommended.

 • Are upgrading from a supported Posit product version to another supported product version.
 Refer to the list of Supported Pro product versions to determine applicability.

 • Have a staging server available to perform all work in an isolated environment.
-Without a staging environment, troubleshooting issues is challenging because the old environment is not available for reference.
+Without a staging environment, troubleshooting issues is challenging because the old environment isn’t available for reference.

-• Are satisfied with the support (if any) provided by your OS vendor during the in-place OS upgrade.
+• If your OS vender provides satisfactory support (if any) during the in-place OS upgrade.

 • Recognize that upgrading the OS also updates system libraries.
 The updated system libraries are often incompatible with older R and Python package versions, package binaries installed under the old OS, or other software packages installed on the server.
-These incompatibilities may not be uncovered at the time of upgrade, making them difficult to troubleshoot.
+At the time of the upgrade, incompatibilies don’t always surface, making them difficult to troubleshoot.

-Upgrading the OS in place requires that the Posit software, and all versions of R, Python, and Quarto be re-installed, as they are not upgraded as part of the OS upgrade.
+Upgrading the OS in place requires that you reinstall the Posit software, and all versions of R, Python, and Quarto.
+They’re not upgraded as part of the OS upgrade.

-If you satisfy the requirements listed above and wish to forgo the recommended phased approach outlined in this How-To, review the overview of How to Upgrade the Linux OS and Posit Product(s) In-Place.
+If you satisfy the requirements listed above and choose to forgo the recommended phased approach outlined, review the overview of How to Upgrade the Linux OS and Posit Product(s) In-Place.

 Next Step: